3DOM-FBK/deep-image-matching/docs/installation.md

 Deep-image-matching is tested on Ubuntu 22.04 and Windows 10 with `Python 3.9`.
 It is strongly recommended to have a NVIDIA GPU with at least 8GB of memory.

+All the dependencies are listed in the `pyproject.toml` file.

 ## Installation

 For installing deep-image-matching, first create a conda environment: